iWriteGigs

 Question #22

-B An increase in the number of retirees in a given population would positively impact the demand for large, single-family homes.
+B An increase in the number of retirees in a given population would negatively impact the demand for large, single-family homes.

-C An influx of higher wage earners to a given area would create a price decrease for lower-valued homes.
+C An influx of higher wage earners to a given area would decrease the demand for higher-priced housing.

-D An increase in the number of retirees in a given population would negatively impact the demand for large, single-family homes.
+D An increase in the number of retirees in a given population would positively impact the demand for large, single-family homes.

 Question #24